47 Sights in Manila, Philippines (with Map and Images)

 The Museo Pambata or the Children's Museum, is a children's museum in the Ermita district of Manila, near Rizal Park, in the Philippines.
 It is located in the former Elks Club Building, built in 1910, along Roxas Boulevard at the corner of South Drive.

-The Anda Monument, often erroneously referred to as the Anda Circle after the roundabout it is currently located, is an obelisk monument situated in the boundary of Intramuros and Port Area in central Manila, Philippines.
-It was erected in honor of Simón de Anda y Salazar, the Governor General of the Philippines from 1770 to 1776.
+The Anda Monument, often erroneously referred to as the Anda Circle after the roundabout where it is currently located, is an obelisk monument situated on the boundary of Intramuros and Port Area in central Manila, Philippines.
+It was erected in honor of Simón de Anda y Salazar, Governor-General of the Philippines from 1770 to 1776.
 The Anda Circle, the roundabout, is an interchange system at the junction of Bonifacio Drive, Mel Lopez Boulevard, Andres Soriano Avenue, and Roberto Oca Street.

 Central United Methodist Church is the first Protestant church in the Philippines, located along T.M.
 Kalaw Street, Ermita, Manila.
 Founded on 5 March 1899 during the American Occupation, it was originally named Central Methodist Episcopal Church.
 The church was originally designed by Juan Arellano.